moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 Any registration for a new Field name MUST provide the following information:

-* Descriptive Name - a descriptive name for the field
+* Descriptive Name - a descriptive name for the field.
 * Field Name - the JSON field name, as will be used inside the JSON catalog.
 * Required - the string "yes" if the field is required in all catalogs and "opt" if it is not.
 * Location - a string defining the permissible locations for the field within the catalog:
   ** 'R' - the field is located in the Root of the JSON object.